Imprint or Line: Zebra Historical Romance

 Nevertheless, it’s Brian who is the very intense love of Gillian’s life.

-Brian is a conflicted character, a knight in a time where the methods of war were changing.
+Brian is a conflicted character, a knight in a time when the methods of war were changing.
 His position and that of others like him were being made redundant through stronger firepower.
 With the advancement of weaponry, men were fighting at more long-distance ranges.
 Thus the dependence on utilizing knights on horseback who engaged in sword-to-sword sword combat was lessened.

 It was an age where the commoner began obtaining financial power.
 Men such as Brian, who made their fortunes via the sword, were seeing their time come to an end.